STMicroelectronics/EdgeSTSDK_Python/README.md

     ```Shell
     $ sudo pip install AWSIoTPythonSDK
     ```
  3. Amazon AWS IoT Greengrass SDK, that will be downloaded when creating a "Group" on the AWS web IoT Console on the cloud.
-Further actions are required to setup the environment, so please follow the abovementioned official instructions.
+Further actions are required to setup the environment, so please follow the abovementioned official documentation.
- 4. Moreover, the BlueST SDK is required to run the provided application examples (please see here below).
+ 4. Moreover, the Python version of the [BlueST SDK](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python#bluest-sdk) is required to run the provided application examples.

 ## BlueST SDK
-BlueST SDK is a multi-platform library available for [Linux](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Python) (beyond [Android](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Android) and [iOS](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_iOS)) that allows easy access to the data exported by a Bluetooth Low Energy (BLE) device that implements the BlueST Protocol.
+BlueST SDK is a multi-platform library available for [Linux](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Python) (beyond [Android](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Android) and [iOS](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_iOS)) that allows easy access to the data exported by a Bluetooth Low Energy (BLE) device that implements the [BlueST Protocol](https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Python#bluest-protocol).

 The Linux version of the SDK, written in Python, is needed to let BLE devices connect to a Linux gateway.
-This enables IoT applications where BLE connected devices stream data to a gateway through the BlueST SDK, while the EdgeST SDK abstracts edge computing operations performed locally on the gateway and synchronization to the shadow devices on the cloud.
+This enables IoT applications where BLE connected devices stream data to a gateway through the BlueST SDK, while the EdgeST SDK abstracts edge computing operations performed locally on the gateway and the synchronization to the shadow devices on the cloud.

 ## Setting up the application examples
 Before running the application examples, please follow the steps here below.
- * The "example_ble_aws_1.py" application example shows how to handle two devices exporting a "Switch" feature in such a way that pressing the user button on a device makes the LED of the other device toggle its state; the logic on the edge/cloud simply swaps the device identifier.
+ * The [example_ble_aws_1.py](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_1.py) application example shows how to handle two BLE devices exporting a "Switch" feature in such a way that pressing the user button on a device makes the LED of the other device toggle its state, through a logic defined by the [GG_Switch_Lambda](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/GG_Switch_Lambda.py) function that can run either on the edge or on the cloud, depending on the connection availability.
 The application requires to set up two devices equipped with BLE connectivity, e.g.:
    * Two [NUCLEO-F401RE](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f401re.html) development boards
    * Two [X-NUCLEO-IDB05A1](http://www.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-connect-hw/x-nucleo-idb05a1.html) Bluetooth Low Energy expansion boards
    * Import the [Node_BLE_Switch_Device](https://os.mbed.com/teams/ST/code/Node_BLE_Switch_Device/) mbed OS application to your ARM mbed account, compile, and flash it onto the MCU board
-   * Edit the "example_ble_aws_1.py" application example and set the "SWITCH_DEVICE_1_MAC" and "SWITCH_DEVICE_2_MAC" global variables with the proper MAC address of your switch enabled BLE devices (which you can retrieve for example through a smartphone application)
+   * Edit the application example and set the "SWITCH_DEVICE_1_MAC" and "SWITCH_DEVICE_2_MAC" global variables with the proper MAC address of your switch enabled BLE devices (which you can retrieve for example through a smartphone application)
    * Put the certificates and the private keys of your devices into the folder on the Linux gateway specified by the "DEVICES_PATH" global variable
-   * Follow carefully the instructions described within the "example_ble_aws_1.pdf" application manual.
+   * Follow carefully the instructions described within the [example_ble_aws_1.pdf](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python/blob/master/edge_st_examples/aws/example_ble_aws_1.pdf) application manual.

-## How to run the application examples
+## Running the application examples
 To run the EdgeST application examples please follow the steps below:
  1. Clone the repository containing the BlueST SDK and the BlueST examples.
  2. Clone the repository containing the EdgeST SDK and the EdgeST examples.